WHEN: Every other Wednesday night. Check the calendar for the date of the next writers lab!

 WHERE: All WMM events are being held virtually for the time being -and our Writers Lab will be held via Zoom.

 WHAT: Writers Labs are focused on providing a venue for fresh pages to be read by professional actors — with the aim of encouraging the writers and exploring the material as a precursor to pre-production, whether it be for a short film, a spec pilot, or a feature film.
 It’s also a place for writers, actors, directors, creatives and multi-hyphenates to get together and maybe meet a few people worth working with.
-We are always looking for new writers and actors and this workshop is free and open to all to watch and participate by giving feedback to the writers.
+We are always looking for new writers and actors and this lab is free and open to all to watch and participate by giving feedback to the writers.

 HOW: We do a staged reading of 4-6 original script submissions (15 pages or less per submission to keep the night varied) at each Writers Lab.
 The pieces can be shorts, or excerpts from larger works.
 Each script is cast ahead of time by WMM (casting suggestions from the writers are taken into consideration, but cannot be guaranteed) from our large community of professional actors.
 The audience then provides feedback to the writer after each piece is read.